nchristiny/nchristiny.github.io/_posts/2015-12-02-setting-up.md

 Setting out to reconfigure my settings, it was immediately noticeable that there were quite a few special details I had forgotten about, therefore I am posting this mostly as a 'note to self'.
 If anyone stumbles upon this information, then I hope they gain some inspiration to customize their development environment as they see fit.
 Please keep in mind these are my own preferences and your mileage may vary.

-Credit goes out to [Mike Busch](https://twitter.com/mikelikesbikes "Mike's Twitter") for giving us the instructions upon which most of the steps below are based.
+Credit goes out to [Mike Busch](https://twitter.com/mikelikesbikes "Mike's Twitter") for giving the instructions upon which most of the steps below are based.
 Thanks Mike!

-Mike made [Environment Linter](https://github.com/mikelikesbikes/environment_linter "GitHub"), which "helps identify issues with OS X machine setup for basic web development with Ruby."
-After running through the steps, go ahead and check the results with it, (for example my laptop for some strange reason had both rbenv and rvm.)
+Mike's [Environment Linter](https://github.com/mikelikesbikes/environment_linter "GitHub") "helps identify issues with OS X machine setup for basic web development with Ruby."
+After running through the steps, go ahead and check the results with it, (for example my laptop for some strange reason had both rbenv and rvm, which is not recommended.
+I stuck with rbenv.)

 ## Basics